yoni2k/google-translate-api/README.md

 ## How to run
 1. Set PYTHONPATH with the main directory of the project:
    Example on Ubunty where project directory is `/home/ubuntu/google-tranlate-api`: `export PYTHONPATH="/home/ubuntu/google-translate-api"`
-Go into tests directory `tests`
+2. Go into tests directory `tests`
+3. Run the tests with PyTest:
-`python3 -m pytest ./tests/test_translate.py`
+   `python3 -m pytest ./test_translate.py`

 # Possible future features
  - Add feature of returning / printing languages supported for translation using `https://translation.googleapis.com/language/translate/v2/languages` API